-The first algorithm [17] proposes semantic parsing of NL sentences by the so-called compositionality principle: joins of canonical graphs (describing lexical semantics of encountered words) are performed according to allowed syntactic rules; the results give both the syntax tree and the joined graph as semantic representation.
-Another source is [19] which discusses in details an earlier implementation [18].
+The first algorithm is presented in [13].
+It proposes NL semantic parsing by the so-called compositionality principle: joins of canonical graphs (describing lexical semantics of encountered words) are performed according to allowed related syntactic rules; the successful results give both the syntax tree and the joined graph as semantic representation.
+Another source is [15] which discusses in more details an earlier implementation presented in [14].

-A rather early implementation is presented in [8] where the authors state that "The join operation plays the same role as the lambda evaluation used in the logical form approach".
-[8] claims that although very similar to the classical logical-form approach on an abstract level, semantic parsing by CG offers natural possibilities to define semantic filters by canonical graphs, which are easy and flexible word-centered descriptions.
+A rather early implementation is presented in [6] where the authors state "The join operation plays the same role as the lambda evaluation used in the logical form approach".
+[6] is the only comparison between the "classical syntactic approach", where the semantic representation of the sentence is build as a logical form semicompositionally from the syntax tree, and the algorithm in [13].
+The paper [6] claims that although very similar to the classical syntactic approach at an abstract level, semantic parsing by CG offers natural possibilities to define semantic filters by canonical graphs, which are easy and flexible word-centered descriptions.
 There is an intuitive parallel between the join operation and the derivation in context-free grammars: since the join is applied to one concept (in two graphs) and the context-free composition works with rules with one variable to the left-side, the join defines some sort of "context-free calculus" over graphs.

-DANTE [21] is the first serious effort to encode lexical semantics in a systematic way.
+DANTE [17] is the first serious effort to encode lexical semantics in a systematic way.
 DANTE performs question-answering in Italian from the KB.
 Its early version works with about 850 extended word-sense definitions.
 DANTE keeps separately morphological, syntactic and semantic knowledge and performs real morphological analysis.
-Its grammar covers about 80% of the syntactic phenomena in the analyzed corpus.
+Its grammar with approx. 100 rules covers about 80% of the syntactic phenomena in the analyzed corpus.
 The syntax analysis is performed independently of the semantic interpretation, so the input to the semantic module is a set of syntax trees for the given sentence.
 Finally, each sentence is translated into CG using a semantic lexicon.
-DANTE semantic analysis is similar to Sowa's proposal [17] on an abstract level.
+DANTE semantic analysis is similar to Sowa's proposal [13] on an abstract level.